 Ted always seems super happy when he stays with Jo and Rick!
 We always get great updates and pictures to make us feel like he's having fun even while we are out of town!

 Your dog will NEVER ever be alone.

-We have been dog sitting for twenty years for friends and neighbors in our beautiful neighborhood, the Prospect Hill National Historic District, near downtown Cincinnati, full of nearby city parks, doggy parks, historic homes, and views of the skyline.
+We have been dog sitting for over twenty years for friends and neighbors in our beautiful neighborhood, the Prospect Hill National Historic District, near downtown Cincinnati, full of nearby city parks, doggy parks, historic homes, and views of the skyline.
 We are semi-retired and work out of our home--YOUR DOG WILL NEVER BE ALONE; WE ARE ALWAYS HERE.

 We have a large historic home; your dog is welcome in every room.
-In the back is a ...
+In the back is ...